whuwuteng/LiDAR_Raster_Class/README.md

 ### [OpenImageoiioLib](https://github.com/whuwuteng/OpenImageoiioLib)

 Because the code depends on  [OpenImageIO](https://sites.google.com/site/openimageio/home) , because we only write Tiff format, so it is easy to install.

+If you want to build the [OpenImageIO](https://sites.google.com/site/openimageio/home)  from the source code, you can use this :

 ```
 # libtiff